More Interesting Info...

 Tiger Nut Earth Almonds Chufa Cyperus Esculentus Tubers

 Packet of 10+ small semi-dried and dormant, tuberous roots.

-These guys are a seriously under-utilised staple food crop, that is seriously easy to grow.
+A seriously under-utilised staple food crop, that is seriously easy to grow.

 First of all it is important to note that they can sit dormant for months, especially when semi-dried like this, and that is normal.

 Regular watering will swell the tubers and start the growth process, as will warm weather or just rain.

 I have to admit I was a little worried when I first got given some as trade with a customer 6 years ago, as they looked shriveled and dry, and after planting absolutely nothing happened for 2-3months…